ipatel467/Credit-Card-Fraud-Detection/ReadMe.md

 Here is a link to the dataset : https://www.kaggle.com/mlg-ulb/creditcardfraud

 This dataset is from Kaggle.com.
+The names of the columns have been changed from their original form for privacy reasons.

 ## Analysis <a name="analysis"></a>